bjornmeansbear/lectureScripts/ClimateDesigners.md

 Climate Designers is working to help provide projects, syllabi, couse ideas & plans... so you can see what others are doing how to bring this into a classroom and implement as and where possible in any design class/program.

 Influence new designers towards understanding climate related issues from the start of their design education.

-## Conclusion p1

-To me, Success equals climate designers not needing to exist... designer becomes synonymous w/ climate designers; we end up with design and bad design; if you aren't taking into consideration the climate, sustainability at large, you are making bad design regardless of aesthetics, etc...

 ## What does a Climate Designer make